Clarence Elkins: Trial

 At trial, the prosecution theorized that Elkins killed his mother-in-law due to frustration because she was meddling in his then-contentious marriage to her daughter, Melinda.
 The case against Elkins was largely based on the testimony of the 6-year-old eyewitness; however, investigators did not find signs of forced entry, or fingerprints or DNA linking Elkins to the scene.
 Hairs recovered from Johnson's body were excluded as having come from either Elkins or Johnson.
 He insisted he was drinking with friends until about 2:40 a.m.
 Sunday morning, a timeline that Melinda corroborated.
 She testified that she saw Clarence return home, and knew he remained there, as she was awake most of the night caring for a sick child.
 The attack occurred sometime between 2:30 a.m. and 5:30 a.m.; Johnson's residence is more than an hour away by car.
 Elkins's alibi was also corroborated by his neighbors and friends.

 Based on the testimony of Brooke identifying him as her attacker, he was convicted on June 10, 1999, of murder, attempted aggravated murder, two counts of rape by force or threat of force, and felonious assault, and sentenced to two terms of life-imprisonment.
 Elkins' case was first overseen by Judge Beth Whitmore, then tried under Judge John Adams in Akron, Ohio.
 It was the first murder trial over which Judge Adams had presided.

 Further investigation

 After the conviction, Elkins and his wife Melinda began their own investigation and hired a private investigator, Martin Yant, who had previously assisted with the exonerations of numerous wrongfully convicted defendants.

-Reconciliation
+Recantation of statement

-Since the night of the crime, Judy's family had been divided due to the case, with some members certain of his guilt and others of his innocence.
-Brooke had not seen Melinda or her children since the trial.
-Three years after the trial, the family reconciled.
-Brooke confessed her uncertainty, stating, "It couldn't have been Clarence.
+Three years after the trial, Brooke confessed her uncertainty, stating, "It couldn't have been Clarence.
 The person that hurt me and me-maw had brown eyes.
 And Clarence has blue eyes."

 Clarence's attorney interviewed Brooke on camera where she recanted her earlier implication of Elkins.
-Clarence appealed his conviction with this new evidence.
-The judge believed the child had been coached by relatives after the reconciliation; the appeal was denied.
+Clarence appealed his conviction with this new evidence, but it was denied as the judge believed Brooke had been coached by relatives after the reconciliation.